Spinal muscular atrophy | Muscular Dystrophy Queensland

 Spinal muscular atrophy (SMA)

-Spinal muscular atrophy is a genetic neuromuscular condition affecting the central nervous system, peripheral nervous system, and voluntary (or skeletal) muscle movement.
+Spinal muscular atrophy is a genetic neuromuscular condition that affects the central and peripheral nervous systems, as well as voluntary (skeletal) muscle movement.

 The condition is usually diagnosed in infancy.
-With treatment, children with SMA are able to develop into adulthood.
+With appropriate treatment, children with SMA can grow and develop into adulthood.

 Spinal muscular atrophy